The EMBO practical course organized during 8-12 April 2019 at IBG.

 Day 2: Designing and creating your bioinformatics service - user needs

 Day 2 started with George Bell's (Whitehead Institute) refined experience in running a bioinformatics core facility.
 George introduced how he has been leading the Whitehead's bioinformatics core team, of which task he defines to "empowering researchers".
 George’s session ended with a practical covering 25 questions, guiding the participants to think and discuss the role and future of their facilities.

-George Bell introduces everyone his team in Whitehead
+George Bell introduces everyone in his team in Whitehead